nestybox/sysbox/docs/user-guide/deploy.md

 -   In step (1):

     -   If the `config.json` does not specify the Linux user namespace, the container's rootfs should be owned by `root:root`.
-This also requires that the [shiftfs module](design.md#ubuntu-shiftfs-module) be present in the kernel.

     -   If the `config.json` does specify the Linux user namespace and associated user-ID and group-ID mappings, the container's rootfs should be owned by the corresponding user-ID and group-ID.

-In this case, the presence of the shiftfs module is not required.
+    -   In addition, make sure you have support for either [shiftfs](design.md#ubuntu-shiftfs-module) or ID-mapped mounts (kernel >= 5.12) in your host.
+Without these, host files mounted into the container will show up with `nobody:nogroup` ownership.

 -   Feel free to modify the system container's `config.json` to your needs.
 But note that Sysbox ignores a few of the OCI directives in this file (refer to